jbush001/NyuziProcessor/hardware/README.md

 This project uses [Verilator](http://www.veripool.org/wiki/verilator) for simulation by default.
-Typing make in this directory compiles an executable 'verilator_model' in the bin/ directory.
+Typing make in this directory compiles an executable 'nyuzi_vsim' in the bin/ directory.
 It accepts the following command line arguments (Verilog prefixes arguments with a plus sign):

 |          Argument               | Meaning        |